nahuelmol/apirestdj/README.md

 ## built with
 * memcached tool as caching system
-* postgresql as the database
+* SQLite as the database
 * django & django rest framework

 ## to consider